crate/services-docs/docs/reference/overview.rst

 The first thing you see in the "Import" tab is the history of your imports.
 You can see whether you imported from a URL or from a file, file name, table into which you imported, date, and status.
-By clicking "Show details" you can display the size and the number of records imported.
+By clicking "Show details" you can display details of a particular import.

-Clicking the "Import new data" button will bring up a choice between URL import and file import.
+Clicking the "Import new data" button will bring up a choice between various import methods.

 .. image:: ../_assets/img/cluster-import-tab-choice.png
    :alt: Cloud Console cluster upload choice